-Who would Benefit from Participation?
+Who Benefits from Participation?

-- Social workers, psychologist, master’s level counselors.
+- Social workers, psychologist, master’s level counselors

-- Mental health and health care professionals etc.
+- Mental health and health care professionals, etc.

 - Students must have a Master’s degree, completed or in progress, related to a clinical or counseling field; OR at least four years of counseling experience with ongoing supervision by a local registered mental health clinician.

 - Unsure if you qualify?
 Ask us or email email@example.com